SkyReels-V4: Multi-modal Video-Audio Generation, Inpainting and Editing model: Model Performance

 \subsection{Artificial Analysis Arena}

 Artificial Analysis~\cite{ArtificialAnalysis} is a widely recognized benchmarking platform for evaluating generative models across image and video generation domains.
 The platform operates an open arena where models are scored by the public, with Elo scores calculated from pairwise comparisons to reflect user preferences.
-We evaluate our model on the Artificial Analysis Video Arena, specifically on the text-to-video with audio generation track, which is designed to assess the quality of joint video–audio synthesis.
+We evaluate our model on the Artificial Analysis Video Arena across four generation tracks: text-to-video with audio, text-to-video without audio, image-to-video with audio, and image-to-video without audio.
+These tracks are designed to comprehensively assess the quality of both joint video–audio synthesis and video-only generation under different conditioning modalities.
 Our model is benchmarked against notable external baselines including Veo 3.1, Kling 3.0, grok-imagine-video, Sora-2, Vidu-Q3, Wan 2.6, etc.

-\textbf{Results:} Our model ranks second on the leaderboard (as of 2026-02-25) among all participating systems (Figure~\ref{fig:aa_leaderboard}), demonstrating strong and competitive audiovisual generation quality as evaluated by public user preferences.
+\textbf{Results:} As shown in Figure~\ref{fig:aa_leaderboard}, our model achieves strong and competitive performance across all four tracks (as of 2026-03-18), as evaluated by public user preferences.
+Specifically, SkyReels V4 ranks \textbf{1st} in text-to-video with audio generation, surpassing Kling 3.0 and Veo 3.1, and ranks \textbf{2nd} in text-to-video without audio generation.
+For image-conditioned generation, our model ranks \textbf{4th} in image-to-video with audio and \textbf{7th} in image-to-video without audio, demonstrating broad multimodal video generation capability.